ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 The Texts panel will be one that users will often interact with, as this is the spot where texts are added, categorized, updated, and set as the published version of record.

-For new projects or projects that haven't yet ingested a text, the panel is composed of two buttons (`Add a new text` and `Create a new category`) and two category sections with `Published` and `Uncategorized` for headings, respectively.
+For new projects—or projects that haven't yet ingested a text—the panel is composed of two buttons (`Add a new text` and `Create a new category`) and two category sections (`Published` and `Uncategorized`).

 ![Texts Panel](/docs/assets/projects/texts-panel.png)

-When texts are added to a project they will be oriented the `Uncategorized` section.
+When texts are added to a project they will be oriented in the `Uncategorized` section.
 New, custom, category sections can be added as required to suit the needs of a project.

 This section is portioned along the following themes: